aarpon/hrm_docs/usermanual/tipstricks_advanced.rst

   If all the optical parameters (numerical aperture, refractive indexes, etc) were entered in the previous steps, HRM will so that it can be used as a reference.

+The SNR estimation will be shown along with four noise simulations with different SNR values.
+The noise simulations serve to confirm visually the correctness of the automatic SNR estimation.
+Move the mouse pointer over the different images to see them zoomed in.

+The SNR is a delicate parameter as it can highly influence the deconvolution result.
+On the one hand, if the deconvolution result looks too smooth and details are missing, a higher SNR value can be used.
+On the other hand, if the result looks too grainy one can try to use a lower SNR value.